RedHatInsights/cloud-services-config/README.md

 If you want this app to use the same codebase as another existing app, set this value to the ID of that app.

-#### app_id.frontend.module

-To indicate chrome how to load the application for federated modules you need to pass this property.
-It can either be a magic link containing `yourApp#./RootApp` for most applications.
-If you want to be more specific you can pass in module object containing `appName`, `scope` and `module`

-##### app_id.frontend.module.appName

-To indicate chrome loader from what app to load your fed-mods config.

-##### app_id.frontend.module.scope

-To indicate federated modules scope of your application (you can have multiple scopes per one app).
-This is usually your application's name (same as `appName`).

-##### app_id.frontend.module.module

-To indicate which module should be loaded when rendering your app (you can have multiple modules per one scope).
-This is usually `./RootApp`

-##### app_id.frontend.module.group

-If you have a first-level application, this field indicates which group should be managed by this module.

-##### app_id.frontend.module.manifest

-If your application shares same manifest as other app or your manifest is located on completely different path, you can pass the path to it in this option.

 #### app_id.frontend.paths

 This is the list of URL paths where your app will be located.

-#### app_id.frontend.sub_apps

-If your app is a parent to any other apps, those apps should be listed here.
-Also, if your app has a parent app, or is listed under one of the top-level bundles (e.g. Insights, RHEL, Hybrid), you should add your app to the appropriate sub_apps list.

-Here are some notes on defining the items in sub_apps:

-- If you specify the title field, the sub-app will be self-contained, and it will not look up the app's ID elsewhere in the config.
-- If the title is specified, the sub-app's path will be determined by its ID.
-- If the title is not specified, the ID will be used to find the app's details in the rest of the config.

-#### app_id.frontend.reload

-If your app will be located under some other app, but isn't managed by that app, you can use this property to override the automatic generation of the URL.
-This property is commonly used for Settings apps, and tells Chrome's navigation the actual URL of your app.

-#### app_id.frontend.suppress_id

-This property is used if the app isn't a real app on disk, and only exists for navigation purposes.
-This removes the app ID on the frontend so that the nav bar works as expected.

 ### Other Optional Properties